nicm42/100-days-of-code-v2/log 2.md

 **Day 44: 28th January 2021**
 I did three videos of Wes Bos's course.
 It all looks familiar and makes sense so far.
 I am going slowly on it in the hopes that doing a bit each day will help me remember it, as I'll be doing some React every day for a while.

+**Day 45: 29th January 2021**
+Another React video today.
+I might have got two in, but I realised the reason Prettier wasn't working was because I needed to install it for the project.
+So I did, but then it installed a more recent version of ESLint than it wanted in the package.json and threw a wobbler.
+I ended up having to install all the packages again.
+It's possible I could get Prettier working in this project, but I don't want to break anything again - I feel like I'm spending more time breaking things and installing things than I am learning React.
+I will sort it out when I come to do a React project that I start from scratch.